PLAYER RATINGS: Perak FA vs Pahang FA | Goal.com

 Careca - 7/10

-The striker was slightly underwhelming playing in place of compatriot Ronaldo who was suspended, but he nevertheless performed sufficiently well to help his side overturn the first leg defeat and reach the final.
+The striker was slightly underwhelming playing in place of compatriot Ronaldo who was suspended, but he nevertheless performed sufficiently well to help his side overturn the first leg defeat and reach the final, especially with his assist that led to their second goal.

 Substitutions: